Gurjeets934/RebootingRebelsFinal/README.md

 ### For Android

-After running metro, open "Android Studio" and open the "android" project in the "RebootingRebelsSem2" Folder and then launch the application after 'gradle sync'
+After running metro, open "Android Studio" and open the "android" folder from the "RebootingRebelsFinal" Folder and then launch the application after 'gradle sync'

 ### For iOS